BigThunderSR/ha-legacy-gsm-sms/README.md

 **Important:** Do not run both the HACS integration and the add-on simultaneously - they will conflict when accessing the serial device.

-## Troubleshooting
+## Troubleshooting (HACS Integration)

 ### "Cannot find device" Error

-The integration logs `ConfigEntryNotReady` when it cannot connect to the modem:
+The integration logs `ConfigEntryNotReady` when it cannot connect to the GSM modem:

 - Verify the device path is correct (e.g., `/dev/ttyUSB0`, `/dev/ttyACM0`)
 - Check available serial devices: `ls -l /dev/ttyUSB* /dev/ttyACM*`
-- Ensure the modem is powered on and properly connected
+- Ensure the GSM modem is powered on and properly connected
 - Check Home Assistant logs for `gammu.GSMError` messages with specific error details

 ### "Error communicating with device"

-This occurs when the modem stops responding after initial connection:
+This occurs when the GSM modem stops responding after initial connection:

-- Check signal strength - poor signal can cause communication failures
+- Check signal strength sensor - poor signal can cause communication failuresailures
 - Try a different baud rate (or set to "Auto" for auto-detection)
 - Restart Home Assistant to reinitialize the connection
-- Check if another application is accessing the modem simultaneously
+- Ensure no other application is accessing the GSM modem simultaneously

 ### SMS Not Received

 - Check that your SIM card has active service
-- Disable SIM PIN if enabled (some modems can't handle PIN-protected SIMs)
+- Disable SIM PIN if enabled (some GSM modems can't handle PIN-protected SIMs)
 - Check the signal strength sensor - weak signal affects SMS reception
 - Review logs for `ERR_EMPTY` or `ERR_MEMORY_NOT_AVAILABLE` messages